aransena/rosbag_server/README.md

 ```

 ## Recording topics and getting feedback
-To record topics, send a requests to the server using the record function. rosbag args and feedback callback functions are optional.
+To record topics, send a request to the server using the record function. rosbag args and feedback callback functions are optional.
 ```python
 def record(self, savefolder, savename, topic_list, rosbag_args_list=[], feedback_callback=None)
 ```